Budget , Tips , Traveling Alone ,

 We can all agree this is the most important part of the trip, because we all have to eat at some point right?
 No pressure to splurge on every restaurant you come across!
 Figure out how expensive meals are, many times you want to eat out, decide on your food budget & how often to cook inside on some days (easier to do at a hostel).

 Choose what you are actually interested, rather than going to all of the places everyone is going to.
 Remember, your budget is different than other people.
 Just like food, we want to experience everything we possibly can & have the best time possible.

 While there are free events around, the options are pretty limited most times.
 Google search “Free Tours” in the destination of choice & a couple of names will pop for you to sign up.
 Check out hostels in your areas, as they usually throw free weekend activities.
 Put aside some money to try out new activities, you are in a new city so you should give yourself time to try out new things!

 Even though you are less likely to split the bill with someone else you are able to control how much you want to spend, without worrying about a second opinion, feeling guilty about spending more or less than your travel buddy and feeling like you are not allowing yourself to have the best time possible.
 Once you have set up a budget you are able to understand your needs versus your wants — only thing left is to prioritize your happiness.
 You have come a long way planning your solo trip alone, jumping on a plane into the unknown & venturing off into a new culture — so ENJOY IT!

 Thanks for reading!

 By Chizoba Anyaoha

 What travel type are you?
-Tag us on IG @travsolo to share your solo adventure.
+Tag us on IG @travsolo on your solo adventure.